 Frisco ISD: Pride.
 Tradition.
 Excellence.

-Because many are choosing to plant roots in the Frisco area, Frisco ISD is at the top of the fastest growing school districts in the state and nation growing by 10-30 percent annually from 1997-2010.
-The district continues to add 2,500-3,300 students each year.
-As of October 1, 2013, we had enrolled 45,993 students.
+Because many are choosing to plant roots in the Frisco area, Frisco ISD is at the top of the fastest growing school districts in the state and nation growing by 7-30 percent annually since the early 90s.
+The district continues to add 2,500-3,500 students each year.
+In 2014-2015 enrollment has exceeded 49,000 students and is on pace to reach 50,000.

 Within the 75 square miles of our district, we serve residents of Collin and Denton Counties and residents of Frisco, and some portions of Plano, Little Elm, and McKinney.
 FISD is 30 miles north of Dallas.
 The district is about 68 percent built-out considering land that is developed, actively developing, planned for development and in parks.
-Of the 32 percent of available land that is currently not being developed or planned for developement, 44 percent is owned by three landowners.
+Of the 31 percent of available land that is currently not being developed or planned for development, about half is owned by three landowners.

 With this growth comes the responsibility to manage the growth and to build for the future.
 In 1998, FISD had seven schools.
-Since that time, FISD has added 49 new schools, opening or modifying/expanding two-to-six campuses annually.
-To meet the construction needs of the district, the citizens of FISD authorized the issuance of schoolhouse bonds through four referendums in an eight-year period (1998, 2000, 2003, 2006) for a combined total of $1.692 billion ($118 million, $298 million, $478 million and $798 million).
-These referendums received approval ratings of 95, 96, 89.4 percent, and 72 percent, indicating the strong support of the community for education and for meeting the needs of students.
-In 2013-14 two high school additions will be complete at Heritage and Frisco High.
-A seventh high school, named Independence, is scheduled to open in 2014, as are four additional elementary schools named for Janice Stahly Scott, James R. Newman, T.H.
-"Sonny" and Joanne McSpedden, and another to be named.
-In 2015, the district is planning to open the 8th high school, named for retired superintendent Rick Reedy, along with the 14th middle school.
+Since that time, FISD has added 54 new schools, opening or modifying/expanding two-to-six campuses annually.
+To meet the construction needs of the district, the citizens of FISD have authorized the issuance of schoolhouse bonds through four referendums in a 14--year period (1998, 2000, 2003, 2006, and 2014) for a combined total of $2.467 billion ($118 million, $298 million, $478 million, $798 million, and $775 million).
+These referendums received approval ratings of 95, 96, 89.4 percent, 72, and 77 percent, indicating the strong support of the community for education and for meeting the needs of students.
+We opened our 7th high school and four elementary schools this year.
+In 2015, the District is planning to open the 8th high school, Reedy High School; along with the 14th and 15th middle schools, Trent and Pearson; and the 38th elementary school, Norris.
+In 2016, the District is scheduled to open the 9th high school, the 16th middle school and the 39th and 40th elementary school.
+In 2017, the 10th high school is planned to open, along with the 17th middle school and the 40th elementary school.

 The current commitment of the Board, the Administration and the community is to build facilities that maintain a small, personal learning environment.
-Elementary schools are being built to accommodate 700-plus students; middle schools will serve 800-1,000 students and the high schools are now being built to serve up to 2,100 students.
-Up until this time, the district built high schools to accommodate 1,800 students, but in 2011 began modifying existing high schools to accommodate up to 2,100 students.
+Elementary schools (K-5) are being built to accommodate 700-plus students; middle schools (grades 6-8) will serve 800-1,000 students and the high schools (grades 9-12) are now being built to serve up to 2,100 students.
+Until recently, the district built high schools to accommodate 1,800 students, but in 2011 began modifying existing high schools to accommodate up to 2,100 students.
 This update saves significant construction and operating funds and continues to meet the goals of having smaller schools, while also providing stability.
 The 7th and 8th high schools are being designed and built at this size.
 Centennial High received the first addition that was ready in fall of 2011.
 Wakeland and Liberty received the next modifications in 2012.
-Frisco High and Heritage will be complete in 2013.
+Frisco High and Heritage were complete in 2013.
+Lone Star High School will receive its addition in 2016.
 Having smaller schools allows more students to be involved in activities and for meaningful relationships to be forged between students and teachers.
 At our high schools, the majority of the student body is involved in some school-related activity outside of the classroom.
+Our high schools are classified at the UIL-5A level (equivalent of old 4A classification).

 As the school district grows in size, so does its commitment to excellence and its focus on providing the best learning opportunities for students.
 Test scores continue to improve and are well above the state and national averages.
 More than 75 percent of our seniors take one or more of the college entrance exams, and approximately 90 percent of our graduating seniors plan to continue their education at a college, university, technical school, or the military following high school.
 Graduating classes continue to earn millions of dollars in scholarships to further their education.